rpl-cmu/fact.rs/README.md

 # Examples
 There's a number of examples found in the [examples](/examples/) folder, including loading g20 files, serialization, and custom factors.

-To run any of the examples, simply clone this repository and run,
+To a simple pose graph optimization, simply clone this repository and run,
 ```bash
 cargo run --release --example g20 ./examples/data/M3500.g20
 ```